Getting Started

 npm i @switchboard-xyz/on-demand @switchboard-xyz/common

 Using these SDK's you can design your data feed to securely embed and use secrets just like your regular Switchboard on-demand data feeds.
+If you are looking for a more non-technical UI based approach, Switchboard has a dedicated UI builder to create and manage your secrets here!

 Step 1: Set Up Your Environment: